antonsyrovets/text-to-morse-code/README.md

 # Text to Morse Code Translator

 A simple command-line tool written in Python for encoding text into Morse code and decoding Morse code back into original text.
-This project was built for practice of publishing a project online.
+This project was built for practice for publishing a project online.

 ## Features